David-Else/simple-youtube-chapter-extractor/README.md

 # Text file source formats allowed

-YouTubers can create the list of chapters in any way they like, the following are some common ones:
+YouTubers can create the list of chapters in any way they like, the following are some common ones supported:

 The time stamp in either `00:00` or `00:00:00` format followed by either: